RedisLabs/redislabs-docs/content/rs/concepts/shard-placement-policy.md

 ### Dense Shard Placement Policy

-In the dense policy, shards are placed on the same node as long as the node has enough available memory for the memory allocated to the database.
+In the dense policy, shards are placed on the same node as much as possible.
 When the node is not able to host all of the shards, some shards are moved to another node to maintain optimal node health.

 For example, for a database with 2 master and 2 slave shards on a cluster with three nodes and a dense shard placement policy,